The Sennheiser Game Zero gaming headset is a nice piece of hardware that is durable and comes from a highly respected manufacturer.

 The Sennheiser Game Zero headphones are high-end wired gaming headphones, and, as expected, come with a corresponding price tag.

 With retail prices set near $300 and street prices around $150, they are not cheap, but not significantly more expensive than competing high-end models from SteelSeries or HyperX.

 Lower cost competitors typically sacrifice construction quality, use inferior materials, offer lower sound quality, and can be less comfortable to wear.

 More expensive models can add features like wireless connectivity but typically do not provide better sound quality, durability, or comfort.

 One cost issue that bears mentioning is that these are 2.1 stereo headphones, whereas competing headphones in this price range often advertise 7.1 stereo.

+For these reasons, the lack of 7.1 in the Game Zero should not be a factor in judging the value offered by the Game Zero.
 Overall, the Game Zero is an excellent balance of cost, features, and performance.

-Headphones for the high-end gaming market are a crowded space dominated by manufacturers specializing in that segment.
+Headphones for the high-end gaming market are a crowded space dominated by manufacturers specializing in that area.
 The Sennheiser Game Zero is an excellent entry in that arena from a company with an extensive and well-respected history of producing exceptional audio products.